fklein82/awesome-ai-demo-with-vac-tap/README.md

 Before using MLflow, don't forget to install the Python package using pip install mlflow and restart the Jupyter kernel if necessary.

+### For summarize,
-In conclusion, this guide equips you with the knowledge and tools needed to set up a powerful MLOps environment using VAC, TAP, JupyterHub, and MLflow.
+this guide equips you with the knowledge and tools needed to set up a powerful MLOps environment using VAC, TAP, JupyterHub, and MLflow.
 It empowers you to explore the exciting world of AI and machine learning with confidence, whether you're a data scientist, developer, or IT professional.